RogerJFX/IntelliSearch/README.md

 **Another attempt to make search results most reliable.**

-:beer: Currently remaining in the :beer: state.
-No real clue where to go and what it all should be or might become good for.
-Some further experiments in devel branch.
-Cheers.

 There are many use cases for a reliable search:

 1. in any case a reliable search improves results' quality
 1. a reliable search might be used in scenarios, that are business critical (e.g. local database merging)

 Our strategy is to accumulate queries and the weighted results as well.
-That's for the first search.
+That's for the first level search.

-**Another issue:** we might want to use some other services to check/filter our initial search's result.
-So we decided to implement some further methods taking a filter method as an argument.

-Filters might be blocking, which is not recommended in most cases, or non blocking.
-However, if a filter works on the very same machine, a blocking filter might be preferable.

-Those Filters even might be Futures (non blocking then).
-So it is possible to gain further information from remote services in order to make our initial result more precise.
-We think of soon implementing some test cases using Akka.

-In some way we have a cascaded search then.

-If we in the next step don't let the filters return booleans but filtered results, ...
-Yes, we should think over that.
-Currently the project is old less than 2 weeks.
+We decided to introduce a second level searching process.
+Think of having another directory, database or whatever service giving us more information.
+And think of this information sources are somewhere remote.
+So why not filtering first level results by remote services' results?
+Why not mapping them in order to get a tree of more qualified results, that might be filtered later?

+That's, what we are about at this very moment.
+Looks pretty fine so far.

 And yes, we should think about some website explaining and documenting all this.
 Stay tuned.

-To come back to the initial search, which of course should be as exact as possible:
+To come back to the first level search, which of course should be as exact as possible:
 -

 There is a default hierarchy of Queries: